aedoardo1990/EU-BikePlanner/README.md

 Kay of Code Institure, for being a passionate and motivating tutor.

 My biking friends of Prague, for all the biking trips we enjoyed together.

-### Media